acifre/cifreTemplate/README.md

-# AnglimModifiedProjectTemplate (v 0.5.2)
+# CifreModifiedProjectTemplate (v 0.0.1)

 ProjectTemplate is an R Package which facilitates data analysis with R. It makes it easy to start a new data analysis project.
 In short, **ProjectTemplate is awesome and worth learning**.

 I have modified the default ProjectTemplate folder structure to align more with my workflow.
 However, I think these tweaks should be useful for others.
 More information is described below.